-The purpose of this paper is to establish some results which permit us to reduce a given precubical set to an equivalent smaller one.
+In this paper, we are concerned with the problem of reducing a given precubical set to an equivalent smaller one.
 This approach complements the strategy to replace the fundamental category by a smaller object containing the relevant directed information.
-In this paper, we consider two precubical sets as equivalent if their geometric realizations are dihomotopy equivalent relative to the extremal elements.
+Ultimately, it would be very useful to have an efficient reduction algorithm for precubical sets.
+Collapses of cubes are certainly potential steps of such an algorithm.
+Unfortunately, the collapsing of cubes is a non-trivial matter in directed topology since eliminating a cube with a free face from a precubical set may change its directed structure.
+Perhaps surprisingly, it appears that collapsing operations preserve significantly more structure in 2-dimensional precubical sets than in higher dimensional ones.
+This paper is devoted to collapsing operations for 2-dimensional precubical sets.
+Collapsing operations for higher dimensional precubical sets will be discussed in a forthcoming paper.
+As the referee has pointed out, one may consider the 2-dimensional case particularly interesting because the full subcategory of the fundamental category generated by the vertices is in many important situations the same for a precubical set and its 2-skeleton (cf. \cite{Fajstrup}).
+The collapsing operations of this paper preserve the dihomotopy type relative to the extremal elements of the geometric realization.
 The notion of dihomotopy equivalence we use here is based on a straightforward extension of the notion of dihomotopy of d-paths to d-maps, i.e., morphisms of d-spaces (cf. \ref{defdihomotopy}).
-The reader should note, however, that other concepts of directed homotopy equivalence have been defined (cf. \cite{GaucherGoubault}, \cite{RaussenInvariants}) and that it is not clear at the time being what the ultimate notion of equivalence for topological models of concurrent systems is.
-We point out that all reductions based on our results are guaranteed to preserve the fundamental bipartite graph.
-Being dihomotopy equivalent relative to the extremal elements is, however, a much stronger condition than having the same fundamental bipartite graph.
-Using our techniques, the precubical set represented in figure \ref{fig1} can be reduced to a precubical set that looks exactly like the fundamental bipartite graph in figure \ref{fig1b}.
+The reader should note that other concepts of directed homotopy equivalence have been defined in the literature (cf. \cite{GaucherGoubault}, \cite{RaussenInvariants}).
+The concept of dihomotopy equivalence used in this paper is quite strong, and we show in \ref{FBG} that dihomotopy equivalences relative to the extremal elements between geometric realizations of precubical sets preserve the fundamental bipartite graph and the homotopy type of any trace space (cf. \cite{RaussenInvariants}, \cite{FahrenbergRaussen}, \cite{RaussenTraceCub}) between extremal elements.
+Using the collapsing operations of this paper, the precubical set represented in figure \ref{fig1} can be reduced to a precubical set that looks exactly like the fundamental bipartite graph in figure \ref{fig1b}. \\